SPP-17 Lodgement Procedures

 1. Ensures information received satisfies contract requirements

-2. Submits field book to Landgate for lodgement
+2. Submits field record to Landgate for lodgement

 3. Validates and authorizes payment of account